Top Express Operation

 - equal opportunities

-- Demonstrate the operator’s approach to risk assessment in all its activities including:
+Health, Safety and Risk Management: demonstrate the company’s approach to risk assessment in all its activities including;

 - a commentary on Health and Safety issues for the past year, supported by reports on any significant incidents,

-- remarks explaining how the operator assesses the impact of its activities on staff, passengers and the general public and has monitoring and control measures to reduce risk and the level of the residual risks.
+- showing how the company assesses the impact of its activities on staff, passengers and the general public and has monitoring and control measures to reduce risk and the level of the residual risks.

-- Describe the operator’s approach to environmental matters and social responsibility.
+Environmental and CSR Matters: describe the operator’s approach to environmental matters and social responsibility and consequential outcomes.

-Short-listed entries will be assessed by “mystery travellers” to measure the operators’ standard of service.
+Shortlisted entries will be assessed by ‘mystery travellers’ to monitor the standard of service delivery.